jonsonxp/sea_azpr/README.md

-#Introduction
+# Introduction
 This project is a AZPR SoC implementation for SEA Board.

 The AZPR SoC is a well-organized and easy-to-understand processor system-on-a-chip for education purpose.
-The AZPR SoC is developed for the Japaness textbook ¡¶CPU×Ô×÷ÈëéT¡· £¨Witten by Ë®î^ Ò»‰Û, Ã×É ß| and ÌÙÌï Ô£Ê¿£©,  which is then translated to Chinese, namely ¡¶CPU×ÔÖÆÈëÃÅ¡·(Translated by Qian Zhao)¡£
+The AZPR SoC is developed for the Japaness textbook ã€ŠCPUè‡ªä½œå…¥é–€ã€‹ ï¼ˆWitten by æ°´é ­ ä¸€å£½, ç±³æ¾¤ é¼ and è—¤ç”° è£•å£«ï¼‰,  which is then translated to Chinese, namely ã€ŠCPUè‡ªåˆ¶å…¥é—¨ã€‹(Translated by Qian Zhao)ã€‚

-#Link
+# Link
 The original AZPR SoC files can be found here: https://gihyo.jp/book/2012/978-4-7741-5338-4/support

-#License
+# License
 As requested by book authors, the source code of AZPR SoC is only for non-commercial usage.
-You are free to modify and redistribute, but you need to clarify original authors, who are Mr. Ë®î^ Ò»‰Û, Mr. Ã×É ß| and Mr. ÌÙÌï Ô£Ê¿.
+You are free to modify and redistribute, but you need to clarify original authors, who are Mr. æ°´é ­ ä¸€å£½, Mr. ç±³æ¾¤ é¼ and Mr. è—¤ç”° è£•å£«.